-(1) Is incurred specifically for the award.

-(2) Benefits both the award and other work and can be distributed in reasonable proportion to the benefits received, or b.
+- (1) Is incurred specifically for the award. - (2) Benefits both the award and other work and can be distributed in reasonable proportion to the benefits received, or - (3) Is necessary to the overall operation of the organization, although a direct relationship to any particular cost objective cannot be shown. - b.
 Any cost allocable to a particular award or other cost objective under these principles may not be shifted to other Federal awards to overcome funding deficiencies, or to avoid restrictions imposed by law or by the terms of the award.